vapstack/rbi/README.md

    If ordering is requested, the index of the ordered field is traversed directly and intersected with the filtered result set.

-   Ordering is supported for a single indexed field only, which allows ordered queries to be executed without materializing or re-sorting intermediate results.

    Offset and limit are applied during index traversal whenever possible.

 5. **Materialization**

-   Only the final set of matching record IDs is materialized.
+   Only the final set of matching record IDs is materialized.\
    For `QueryItems`, record values are fetched from bbolt only for IDs that have passed all filters, ordering, and limits.